michaeljschmitt/regression/README.md

 # A Simple Python Regression Program

-Welcome to my Regression Program!

-Created by Michael J. Schmitt.

 This program was designed to calculate regressions using Excel and aid you in the multiple regression modeling process.
 There are a variety of outputs depending on your data set, including:
 <ul>